 Lauren Stichter, Program Director of the MA in Art Education with an Emphasis in Special Populations at Moore College or Art and Design

-Amanda Moore, Doctoral Candidate in Art and Art Education at Teachers College Columbia University
+Amanda Moore, Assistant Professor of Art Education at Moore College of Art and Design, Doctoral Candidate in Art and Art Education at Teachers College Columbia University

 This webinar demystifies the process of hosting an intern with a disability by covering four key stages: recruitment, interview/selection, preparations, and implementation.
 Incorporating interns with disabilities into an arts organization can have a profoundly positive effect on the entire company.
 We discuss how and why to make this happen.